Biplane fighter aces

 On 19 February Coote arrived at Parammythia to set up an Advanced Operations Wing at the base.

-On 28 February HQ 'W' Wing ordered that all available aircraft should patrol between Tepelene and the coast between 15:30 and 16:30, since Intelligence sources indicated the operation of large numbers of Italian aircraft in that area at that time.
+On 28 February HQ ‘W’ Wing ordered that all available aircraft should patrol between Tepelene and the coast between 15:30 and 16:30, since Intelligence sources indicated the operation of large numbers of Italian aircraft in that area at that time.
 Hence during the morning all available Gladiators of 80 and 112 Squadrons were flown up to Paramythia in preparation for this action.
-Patrols were flown during the morning by flights of Hurricanes but nothing was seen.
+Patrols were flown during the morning by flights of Hurricanes, but nothing was seen.

-At about 15:00 Squadron Leader H. L. I. Brown and Squadron Leader Edward 'Tap' Jones led of eleven Gladiators of 112 Squadron and seven of 80 Squadron to patrol over the designated area; they were accompanied by the 'W' Wing leader, Wing Commander Coote, flying an 80 Squadron Gladiator.
-Fifteen minutes later Flight Lieutenant 'Pat' Pattle in Hurricane V7589 led Flying Officer Nigel Cullen (V7138), Flying Officer Wanklyn Flower (V6749) and Flying Officer Richard Acworth (V7288) to the same area, while Flight Lieutenant Young led four 33 Squadron Hurricanes to patrol near the coast.
+At about 15:00 Squadron Leader Harry Brown and Squadron Leader Edward Jones led of eleven Gladiators of 112 Squadron and seven of 80 Squadron to patrol over the designated area; they were accompanied by the ‘W’ Wing leader, Wing Commander Coote, flying an 80 Squadron Gladiator.
+Fifteen minutes later Flight Lieutenant ‘Pat’ Pattle in Hurricane V7589 led Flying Officer Nigel Cullen (V7138), Flying Officer Wanklyn Flower (V6749) and Flying Officer Richard Acworth (V7288) to the same area, while Flight Lieutenant Young led four 33 Squadron Hurricanes to patrol near the coast.
 Here some S.79s were seen and chased over Corfu, two being claimed damaged, one of them by Pilot Officer D. S. F. Winsland (Winsland was later during the war shot down by Bernardino Serafini).
 These were probably 105o Gruppo B.T. aircraft, which reported being attacked by Spitfires, one Savoia landing at Tirana with one member of the crew dead.

-Meanwhile Pattle’s section spotted BR.20s of 37o Stormo B.T. flying south from Valona; they identified the ten-strong formation as comprising 15 aircraft, while the bomber crews reported being attacked by 18 ‘Spitfires'!
+Meanwhile Pattle’s section spotted BR.20s of the 37o Stormo B.T. flying south from Valona; they identified the ten-strong formation as comprising 15 aircraft, while the bomber crews reported being attacked by 18 ‘Spitfires’!
 Pattle selected one on the starboard flank of the formation, and after three short bursts it broke into flames and went down; a second bomber likewise burst into flames following a further attack by Pattle, and his windscreen was covered in oil from this doomed aircraft.
 Reducing speed, Pattle attempted to clean the screen with his scarf, but he was then attacked by five G.50bis which dived on him.
 After a brief skirmish he managed to get away and returned to Paramythia.
 Both Flower and Acworth also claimed BR.20s. although the latter thought his victim may have been a Z.1007bis.
 Flying Officer Cullen reported considerable success in the run of claims which was to bring him the award of an immediate DFC.
 He later recalled:

 ”The battle extended right across Albania.
 First I found four Breda 20s (sic).
 I got one, which went down in flames Then we found three formations of S.79s.
 I took on one and aimed at the starboard engine.
 It caught fire, and crashed in flames.
 I climbed and dived on the next - and he too crashed in flames.
 Then we attacked ten CR.42s, climbing to get above them.
 I got behind one, and he caught fire and went down in flames.
 Up again immediately, dived, fired into the cockpit, and another took fire, rolled over and crashed.
 I had to come home then - no more ammo.”

 By now the Gladiators had joined the fighting, as had CR.42s of 160o Gruppo and G.50bis of 24o Gruppo.
 A single Hurricane of 33 Squadron arrived late on the scene.
 Flying Officer Newton having scrambled from Paramythia when news of the heavy fighting came through.
-On arrival over the battle area he promptly attacked a CR.42, only to find that it was an 80 Squadron Gladiator!
+On arrival over the battle area, he promptly attacked a CR.42, only to find that it was an 80 Squadron Gladiator!
 A 112 Squadron Gladiator then got on his tail, obviously taking the Hurricane for a G.50bis, and inflicted damage on his aircraft, chasing him back towards Paramythia.
 A few of the Gladiators made contact with the bombers, Pilot Officer William Vale claiming an S.79 shot down, whilst Flying Officer Edwin Banks and Pilot Officer R. H. McDonald of 112 Squadron each claimed damage to a BR.20.
 The Gladiators’ main claims were for nine CR.42s and two probables, plus six G.50bis and three probables after that the rest of the Gladiators made contract with the Italian fighters.
-80 Squadron made following claims – Squadron Leader Jones (2 CR.42s), Wing Commander Coote (1 CR.42), Warrant Officer Richens (1 CR.42), Pilot Officer Vale (1 S.79 and 1 G.50bis), Flight Lieutenant Kettlewell (1 probable CR.42 and 1 probable G.50bis), Pilot Officer Trollip (1 probable CR.42) and Flying Officer Dowding (1 probable G.50bis).
-112 Squadron also made a number of claims – Squadron Leader Brown (1 G.50bis), Flight Lieutenant Fraser (1 CR.42 and 1 G.50bis), Flight Lieutenant Fry (1 CR.42 and 1 G.50bis), Flight Lieutenant Abrahams (1 G.50bis), Flying Officer Cochrane (1 CR.42), Flying Officer Banks (1 and 1 damaged CR.42 and 1 damaged BR.20), Pilot Officer Jack Groves (1 CR.42), Sergeant Donaldson (1 and 1 probable G.50bis), Flying Officer Smith (1 damaged CR.42) and Pilot Officer McDonald (1 damaged BR.20).
+80 Squadron made following claims – Squadron Leader Jones (2 CR.42s), Wing Commander Coote (1 CR.42), Warrant Officer Sidney Richens (1 CR.42), Pilot Officer Vale (1 S.79 and 1 G.50bis), Flight Lieutenant George Kettlewell (1 probable CR.42 and 1 probable G.50bis), Pilot Officer Eldon Trollip (1 probable CR.42) and Flying Officer Peter Townley Dowding (1 probable G.50bis).
+112 Squadron also made a number of claims – Squadron Leader Brown (1 G.50bis), Flight Lieutenant Joseph Fraser (1 CR.42 and 1 G.50bis), Flight Lieutenant Charles Fry (1 CR.42 and 1 G.50bis), Flight Lieutenant Abrahams (1 G.50bis), Flying Officer Homer Cochrane (1 CR.42), Flying Officer Banks (1 and 1 damaged CR.42 and 1 damaged BR.20), Pilot Officer Jack Groves (1 CR.42), Sergeant George Millar ‘Paddy’ Donaldson (1 and 1 probable G.50bis), Flying Officer Denis Herbert Vincent Smith (1 damaged CR.42) and Pilot Officer McDonald (1 damaged BR.20).

 Squadron Leader Brown recorded that the G.50bis he attacked turned sharply to starboard on its back and fell away in an inverted spin; he thought he had hit the pilot.
-Flight Lieutenant Fraser claimed that his victim flew into a mountainside, while the pilot of the CR.42 he claimed baled out, but his parachute failed to open; Sergeant Donaldson’s victim was seen to crash on the seashore.
+Flight Lieutenant Fraser claimed that his victim flew into a mountainside, while the pilot of the CR.42 he claimed baled out, but his parachute failed to open.
+Sergeant Donaldson’s victim was seen to crash on the seashore.
 Flight Lieutenant Abrahams, after his victory, was attacked by another G.50bis - believed to have been flown by Tenente Mario Bellagambi - and was shot down near Sarande.
 He recalled:

 ”The old Glad suddenly went all soft.
 Nothing would work.
 I sat there and then decided I had better get out.
 I couldn’t, so I sat there with my hands on my lap, the aircraft spinning like mad.
 Then, eventually, I did manage to get out.
 It was so pleasant sitting there in the air than I damn nearly forgot to pull the ripcord.
 I reckon I did the record delayed drop for all Albania and Greece.
 I landed, and no sooner had I fallen sprawling on the ground than I was picked up by Greek soldiers who cheered and patted me on the back.
 I thought I was a hell of a hero until one soldier asked me.
 "Milano, Roma?" and I realized that they thought I was an Iti.
 They didn’t realize it was possible for an Englishman to be shot down.
 So I said "Inglese", and then the party began.
 I was hoisted on their shoulders, and the "here the conquering hero comes" procession started.
 We wined and had fun.
 Jolly good chaps.”